 - Immediately, the Solver Parameters dialog box opens.

-- At first, give the cell reference of H10 in the Set Objective box.
+- First, give the cell reference of H10 in the Set Objective box.

 - Secondly, select Max in the To section.